-- For active immunization against disease caused by hepatitis A virus (HAV) for persons ≥12 months of age.
+- For active immunization against disease caused by hepatitis A virus (HAV) for persons 12 months of age and older.

 Updated information regarding instruction on the method of vaccine administration to the Dosage and Administration section of the package insert.